 Health Industry Training uses a range of assessment methods to ensure sufficient evidence can be gathered to demonstrate students can perform the tasks against the specified criteria.
 Assessment methods can include:

 - Case studies

 - Workplace portfolios

-RPL takes into account any previous formal study, work and life experience and then assesses this against the elements of competency to determine if you can receive credit toward a qualification.
-Students seeking recognition can apply for RPL on enrolment into a qualification or throughout the duration of their study.
+RPL considers previous formal study and work experiences and then assesses this against the elements of competency to determine competency.
+Students seeking recognition can apply for RPL on enrolment or throughout the duration of their study.

-In addition students will need to provide Health Industry Training with their Unique Student Identifier number.
+In addition, students are required to provide Health Industry Training with their Unique Student Identifier number.

 Minimum Age Requirements

 The minimum age for this course is 16 years old.
 If you are under 18 years of age your enrolment form must be signed by a parent or guardian.

 Language, Literacy and Numeracy (LLN) Requirements

 Students must have an adequate level of Language, Literacy and Numeracy skills (LLN).
 Entry into the course requires English proficiency to Year 10 level or equivalent.
 Students are able to test their LLN skills by emailing firstname.lastname@example.org and completing an LLN test.